Omegapy/My-Academics-Portfolio/BS-Computer-Science/Computer-Science-Capstone-CSC480/Module-2-Capstone-Milestone/README.md

 - Packaging the Solution (due in Module 7)
 - Final Capstone Project (due in Module 8)

-While each milestone will be worth points, the final submission due in Module 8 will be a compilation of the submissions from Modules 1-7 and will constitute a significant percentage of the course point total.
-(See the syllabus for details.)
-The final submission must integrate feedback provided by the instructor in previous modules.

 Module 2: Capstone Milestone
 Software Project Plan
 Write a paper that summarizes the purpose of your Capstone Project.
 In your paper, include the following topics: